x

 From The Beginning

 The Whitehurst & Pine Ridge Railroad was disassembled in 2017 but is being rebuilt, similar in scope, to a much larger size (see track plan below).
 Following is an overview of progress since construction began in late December 2018.
-Much of this story was published in the March/April 2020 edition of Cowcatcher Magazine and has since been updated.
+Portions of this story appeared in the March/April 2020 edition of Cowcatcher Magazine and have since been updated.

 Going Mostly According to Plan

-Since the first board was sawed, the W&PRR has gone mostly according to plan.
-Temptations to reset and fill entirely much of the space that once was a two-car garage have been ignored.
-The only deviations were widening the north side of the layout to accommodate a large viaduct and expanding Kansas City’s Cypress Yard by less than a foot in width.
+Since the first board was cut, the W&PRR has gone mostly according to plan.
+Temptations to reset and fill entirely much of the space that once was a two-car garage were ignored (and still are).
+The only immediate deviations were widening the north side of the layout to accommodate a large viaduct and expanding Kansas City’s Cypress Yard by less than a foot in width.

 And with all rail spiked, the track plan has been altered only slightly from what was proposed (and discussed in a “lessons learned” presentation at the 2019 Lone Star Region/NMRA convention).

-And while the layout is looking like a layout, there is so much more to do, and we’ll chronicle as much as we can throughout the next six issues as it develops into a fully scenicked, operational model railroad.
-Along the way we’ll offer insight into how some things came together, and others did not.
+And while the layout looks like a layout, there is so much more to do, and we’ll periodically chronicle updates in the Cowcatcher.
+We’ll offer insight into how some things came together, and others did not.

 Construction